 Malegria, Nomada and Rodez are three Buenos Aires-based street artists from Bogota, Colombia but they have much more in common than you might think.
 Malegria and Nomada are brothers, Rodez is their father and all three have a very close relationship both as a family and as artists.

-    “I think that most families need to get close to one another sentimentally and emotionally in different aspects and we are bound by colours, shapes and drawing because it’s a language that we share besides being a family,” says Rodez.
-“Like all families sometimes there are arguments.
+“I think that most families need to get close to one another sentimentally and emotionally in different aspects and we are bound by colours, shapes and drawing because it’s a language that we share besides being a family,” Rodez told BA Street Art “Like all families sometimes there are arguments.
 Usually it’s about who borrowed my paint brushes, who stole my paint roller or who pinched my aerosols!”

 Nomada, who is a graphic designer, was the first one in the family to get into graffiti some 12 years ago before passing his skills on to his younger brother and father.
 Nomada is from the more orthodox school of graffiti and started out as a letter writer.

 Malegria, who is studying cinema photography at the Universidad de Cine in Buenos Aires, has a very different artistic style and background.
 He creates characters with beautiful textures, intricate patterns, shapes and details in aerosol.